Hacker News Reader: Best @ 2026-01-26 03:35:23 (UTC)

 Better Alternatives / Prior Art:

-• VPN / tunneling as a practical workaround: Multiple users report that routing traffic over a VPN restores performance for affected services (c46752933).
+• VPN / tunneling: Widely reported as a quick workaround that restores performance for affected services (c46752933).

 Expert Context: